uber/h3/website/docs/core-library/usage.md

 ## API preconditions

 The H3 API expects valid input.
 Behavior of the library may be undefined when given invalid input.
 Indexes should be validated with `h3IsValid` or `h3UnidirectionalEdgeIsValid` as appropriate.

+## Function renaming

+The [`H3_PREFIX`](./compilation-options#H3_PREFIX) exists to rename all functions in the H3 public API with a prefix chosen at compile time.
+The default is to have no prefix.
+This can be needed when linking multiple copies of the H3 library in order to avoid naming collisions.
+Internal functions and symbols are not renamed.